Sue Gray partygate report: The key findings at a glance

 - After 18:00, a meeting was held in the PM's flat to discuss the handling of Mr Cain's departure and that of former No 10 adviser Dominic Cummings; the PM joined it at about 20:00

-- Ms Gray says she was able to gather only "limited" information on this gathering before the Met started investigating
+- Sue Gray says she was able to gather only "limited" information on this gathering before the Met started investigating

 - Indoor gatherings of two or more people were banned unless they were "reasonably necessary" for work purposes